The Landscape of GPU-Centric Communication: Discussion, Challenges, and Outlook

 \subsection{UCX as a Potential Pathway for GPU-Awareness}

 Unified Communication X (UCX) is an open-source communication framework that abstracts over several network APIs, programming models, protocols, and implementations.
 The idea is to provide a set of high-level primitives while hiding the low-level implementation details behind the UCX runtime.
-The relevance of UCX for GPU-centric communication is that its tagged and stream APIs can be used to implement a \textit{GPU-centric} communication layer for both ROCm and CUDA.
-The actual GPU-centric communication then uses the corresponding native libraries \cite{UCX-an-open-source-framework-for-HPC-network-APIs-and-beyond, openucx-website}.
+UCX is organized into three main components: UCP (UC-Protocol), which provides high-level communication primitives such as messaging and remote memory access; UCT (UC Transport), which offers low-level access to network hardware; and UCS (UC Services), which supplies common utilities for memory management and threading.

+At runtime, a UCP layer dynamically selects the appropriate UCT transport based on the pointer type and system topology.
+For example, when a CUDA pointer is passed to an inter-node UCP communication, the rc\_mlx5 transport may be chosen, whereas for intra-node communication, the cuda\_ipc transport is typically preferred.
+As a result, UCP can accept device pointers as data payloads and perform transfers using the most suitable mechanism, making UCX inherently GPU-aware.
+This GPU-awareness of UCX allows higher-level communication libraries such as OpenMPI and MPICH to handle device pointers directly in their communication primitives.
+For example in CUDA-aware MPI, UCX eliminates explicit host memory copies by enabling GPU memory pointers to be passed directly to MPI functions \cite{UCX-an-open-source-framework-for-HPC-network-APIs-and-beyond, openucx-website}.

 Using UCX for realizing \textit{GPU-centric} communication is a recent direction in the literature that has started to take hold.
 Perhaps the most relevant example is that of \textit{ROCm-awareness} for MPI implementations.
 Much early work on \textit{GPU-aware} MPI was done for NVIDIA GPUs using native CUDA libraries and then integrated directly into MPI runtimes.
 Perhaps reticent to replicate the same work to make their runtimes ROCm-aware, most MPI implementations provide ROCm-awareness only through UCX.
-OpenMPI additionally provides CUDA support through UCX, besides its native integration.
+OpenMPI and MPICH additionally provide CUDA support through UCX, besides their native integration.
 In non-MPI work, Choi et al. extend the UCX layer in Charm++ to provide GPU-aware communication for several programming models in the Charm++ ecosystem \cite{Charm-GPU-Aware-1-GPU-Aware-Communication-with-UCX-in-Parallel-Programming-Models, Charm-GPU-Aware-2-Accelerating-communication-for-parallel-programming-models-on-GPU-systems}.